krantzinator/tech-conferences-with-childcare/README.md

 ## How it works

 In the [CodeNewbie](http://www.codenewbie.org) Twitter chat tonight (4/5/2017), several people mentioned lack of childcare as a barrier for their attendance at tech conferences.
-I thought a list like this should exist, so I'm making one real quick before I head to bed (can't snooze the kid-alarm!).
+I thought a list like this should exist, so I made one.

-I'm sure I'll fine-tune this readme tomorrow, but in the meanwhile:

-- Make a PR to add a conference to the list!
+Make a PR to add a conference to the list!
+PRs also welcome to improve the template.

 ## Template